 Auto Precharge is a feature which performs the same individual-bank precharge functions described above, but without requiring an explicit command.
 This is accomplished by using A10 to enable Auto Precharge in conjunction with a specific Read or Write command.
 A precharge of the bank/row that is addressed with the Read or Write command is automatically performed upon completion of the Read or Write burst.
 Auto Precharge is nonpersistent in that it is either enabled or disabled for each individual Read or Write command.
 Auto Precharge ensures that the precharge is initiated at the earliest valid stage within a burst.
-The user must not issue another command to the same bank until the precharge (t{RP}) is completed.
-This is determined as if an explicit Precharge command was issued at the earliest possible time, as described for each burst type in Chapter 3.5.
+The user must not issue another command to the same bank until the precharge ($t{\rm RP}$) is completed.
+This is determined as if an explicit Precharge command was issued at the earliest possible time, as described for each burst type in the Operation section of this data sheet.